blessjvt/portfolio/SPO2.md

 **3.5 Amplification**

 If the signal is too small, then the Arduino would not be able to read the signal.
 Therefore, by adding a non-inverting amplifier into our circuit, the signal could be amplified large enough for the Arduino to read.
 The gain was found by using the general non-inverting amplifier gain equation:
-𝐴𝑣=1+𝑅1𝑅2
-A
-v
-=
-1
-+
-R
-1
-R
-2

-.
+$A_v=1 + \dfrac{1}{R1/R2}$ .
 To get a large amplification, the R2 was designed to be the smallest, yet acceptable resistance value for the circuit.
 The value was 1k ohm.

 <img width="345" height="233" alt="Figure7" src="https://github.com/user-attachments/assets/6a4fc636-6e5b-4353-9553-9b05ff8b22ce" />